7 Embedded Analytics Features You Need From Your BI Vendor

-- Intuitive interface – A great embedded analytics solution offering self-service BI should enable users to easily select data fields from the tables within the data source and simply drag-and-drop into separate sections and instantly build beautiful data visualizations.
+- Intuitive interface – A great embedded analytics solution offering self-service BI should enable users to easily select data fields from the tables within the data source, drag-and-drop into separate sections, and instantly build beautiful data visualizations.

 - Predefined dashboard templates – Easy-to-use dashboards and visualizations for all types of users.
-Some of the key functionalities of the self-service dashboards include drag-and-drop capabilities, data blending features, and database plug-ins.
+Some key self-service dashboards’ key functionalities include drag-and-drop capabilities, data blending features, and database plug-ins.

 2. White Label

-When the analytics users are being provided with don’t look or feel as if they belong in the applications the user experience of your application drops dramatically.
-Every business owner and manager wants its business users and customers to be happy, satisfied and establish loyal relationships between both parties.
+When the analytics users are being provided with don’t look or feel as if they belong in the applications, the user experience of your application drops dramatically.
+Every business owner and manager wants its business users and customers to be happy and satisfied and establish loyal relationships between both parties.
 This is what white labeling helps with.